Business Improvement District (BID)

 What is the BID levy?

-The second BID term will start on 1 October 2018 and last for 5 years until 30 September 2023.
-You will be issued with a levy bill from 1 October 2018 to 30 September 2019.
+The second BID term will start on 1 October 2023 and ends 30 September 2028.
+You will be issued with a levy bill from 1 October 2023 to 30 September 2024.
 Thereafter a notice will be issued every October for the period 1 October to 30 September.